All things energy, from solar and wind power to efficiency and off-grid living.

 Mosaic is disrupting the way solar in the U.S. gets financed.
 The company’s crowdfunding platform allows both accredited and non-accredited investors to finance small-scale solar projects across America.
 Through these projects, the Mosaic community has placed solar panels on bee farms, charter schools, convention centers, and military housing across the country.
-Currently Mosaic’s investments are limited to residents of California or accredited investors who are residents of the United States.
+Currently Mosaic’s investments are limited to residents of California or

 RE-volv has a revolving solar energy fund called the Solar Seed Fund that finances community-based solar energy systems for nonprofits and cooperatives in the U.S. For example, a community center leases solar equipment from RE-volv for 20 years, during which time the cost of the solar installation, plus a small fee, is recouped by RE-volv.
 RE-volv continually reinvests this money back into the Solar Seed Fund to serve more communities with solar energy.
 This allows RE-volv to finance 3 to 5 additional solar energy projects from the proceeds of every project we finance.
 You can contribute to the Solar Seed Fund by donating here.